dtkerns/d2/readme.txt

 The .llg files are similar except that they have debugging information that points each BB to a set of lines in the original source code.

-dosage calls the script llg2cdb on each .llg file to create a .csv file used as a mapping from BB to the C source line at the end
+d2 calls the script llg2cdb on each .llg file to create a .csv file used as a mapping from BB to the C source line at the end

 3) for each .ll file, we call an llvm utility (opt) to calculate the number (nesting) of each BB in loops opt -analyze --loops